 As for milk, people would have ridiculed the whole idea of removing the fat before drinking it.
 Unfortunately, all this changed when industrial food and nutrition politics came along.

 This article takes a look at how nutrition politics misled the public and hid the health benefits of dietary fat.

 A Brief History of Human Diets

 When you think about what ancient humans ate, can you clearly see them eating a bowl of cornflakes in their cave?

-No. In reality, what humans used to eat is very different to the products we class as “food” today.
+No. In reality, what humans used to eat is very different from the products we class as “food” today.
 The most compelling evidence for this comes from looking at archeological studies.

 So perhaps a typical meal was a piece of meat, some vegetation gathered from the local area, and maybe a few berries.
 In other words – lots of nutrients.